clxcommunications/sdk-xms-php/README.md

 3. Commit the changes and add a release tag.

+4. Generate PHP docs and commit to `gh-pages` branch.

-4. Prepare `src/Version.php` and `CHANGELOG.md` for next development cycle.
+5. Prepare `src/Version.php` and `CHANGELOG.md` for next development cycle.

-5. Commit again.
+6. Commit again.

-6. Push it all to GitHub.
+7. Push it all to GitHub.